semiprime/pygenda/docs/known_issues.md

 * Menu items are not disabled when not relevant (e.g. cut/copy when cursor is not on an entry).
 (Maybe "fullscreen" could toggle on/off too?)

-* When changing from Week View to Year View, if cursor is on an event that is out of view, then the view should scroll to show that event.
-  (Tried fixing by making cls.scroll_to_row() call at end of
-  \_show_entry_cursor() into an idle_add.
-Worked first time, but not subsequent times.)

 * If using a .ics file and multiple instances edit the same file, data can be lost (note: using .ics file is not recommended => minor)